The Prevalence of Basal Cell Carcinoma and the SRT-100™

 Thanks to the progressive SRT-100™, patients with non-melanoma skin cancers are no longer required to endure the intense and invasive surgery, pain, and lengthy recovery associated with Mohs surgery.

-The SRT-100™ offers much shorter, non-invasive treatment without pain, cutting, bleeding, or scarring.
+The SRT-100™ offers non-invasive treatment without pain, cutting, bleeding, or scarring.
 After therapy, patients have a 95% success rate in treating the non-melanoma skin cancer.

-If you are a physician interested in learning more about Superficial Radiation Therapy and the SRT-100™ for your practice and your patients, contact Sensus Healthcare today.
+If you are a physician interested in learning more about Superficial Radiotherapy and the SRT-100™ for your practice and your patients, contact Sensus Healthcare today.